strategineer/personal-website/content/blog/2025-01-23/index.md

 # Campaign Summary

 A wizard contracted a ragtag group of petty criminals, con artists and thieves (the PCs) to steal a painting.
 The PCs were tasked with hanging the painting on a wall opposite a window, and waiting for the moon to come out.
+This was a weird contract but the pay was a lot...
+Suspiciously so.

-As moonlight hit the painting, the group was pulled into it and they found themselves within the Labyrinth of the Blue Gorgon.
-They were trapped and were compelled to explore the dungeon.
+As moonlight hit the painting, the group was pulled into it and they found themselves trapped within the Labyrinth of the Blue Gorgon.

-Over the course of several days trapped in the dungeon, they solved puzzles, met allies and fought with reptilian fascists.
+Over the course of several days, they explored the dungeon: solving puzzles, meeting friends and foes and everything in between.

 Eventually, the group was given an opportunity to end the tyranny of the Blue Gorgon leading to a final encounter with the Blue Gorgon herself.
 The group gathered their many allies and brought them to the door of the Blue Gorgon's lair.

-They found the Blue Gorgon, having read the writing on the wall, working through her fate and being open to stepping down from the position of power she once held within the labyrinth.
+They found the Blue Gorgon, having read the writing on the wall, working through her fate.

-The group found themselves collaborating with the Ashen Chanterelle, the first character they'd met once they'd entered the dungeon initially, who planned to rescue the Three Perfect Sisters from the labyrinth and build the empire they once led which had long since been forgotten and buried by the world outside of the labyrinth.
+The group found themselves collaborating with the Ashen Chanterelle who planned to rescue the Three Perfect Sisters from the labyrinth and build the Empire they once led which had long since been forgotten and buried by the world outside of the labyrinth.

 The campaign ended as the ragtag group of scoundrels found themselves being promised positions of power within the administration of the soon-to-be rebuilt Empire led by the Chanterelle.

-[...]
+The end.

 # Shadowdark RPG